Visual Supply Company research snapshot

 Base case

-More likely if VSCO maintains its current subscriber base, grows revenue at a low double-digit pace, and remains an independent niche platform without transformative growth or a premium exit multiple.
+More likely if VSCO keeps its current subscriber base, grows pro tools at a low double-digit pace, and continues as an independent niche platform without a transformative exit or a premium private-market multiple.

 Bearish case